Human Resource is a huge market as every year you have a fresh batch of professionals who are ready to dive into the sea of corporate companies.

 Online job postings are easy to apply and hassle free for a job seeker.
 All a person has to do is log in with his or her credentials, view the job requirements and click on apply if they are interested.

 It is a three step process without the need to enter the details based on the company form and then upload the CV and then wait for the company to respond.

 Hence, a recruiter can experience the volume of applicants in a day via online portals.

 5. Not an expensive affair to opt for:

-There are many online Job portals where you can sign up personally or through your company to get access for posting your job requirements.
+There are many online job portals where you can sign up personally or through your company to get access to posting your job requirements.

 Some portals even offer this service as free but they will not put any emphasis on free posting as they do for paid ones.

 It is affordable compared to any job agencies that a company ties up with and hence is a common choice that many companies are taking up.